How to Avoid Working in Silos and Foster Teamwork

 According to a study by McKinsey & Company, businesses lose an estimated $3.1 trillion each year due to the inefficiencies and lost productivity caused by data silos.

 When a silo mentality prevails, employees may become more focused on their tasks and less aware of how their work impacts other teams or the company as a whole.
-This results in duplicated efforts, missed opportunities, and inefficiencies, as well as a fragmented company culture.
+This results in duplicated efforts, missed opportunities, inefficiencies, and a fragmented company culture.

 Imagine having key insights that could help solve a problem, but no one knows about them because they’re tucked away in a different department.